ykotturi/socialmedia-feedback-workshop/README.md

 **<a href="http://www.cs.cmu.edu/~chinmayk/" target="_blank">Chinmay Kulkarni</a>** is an Assistant Professor of Human Computer Interaction at Carnegie-Mellon, where he directs the Expertise@Scale lab.
 In his research, Chinmay introduces new collaborative computer systems that help people learn and work better.

-**<a href="https://www.sarahfox.info/" target="_blank">Sarah E. Fox</a>** is a Postdoctoral Scholar at the University of California, San Diego in the Department of Communication and The Design Lab.
+**<a href="https://www.sarahfox.info/" target="_blank">Sarah E. Fox</a>** is a Presidential Postdoctoral Fellow at Carnegie Mellon University in the Human Computer Interaction Institute.
 Her research focuses on how technological artifacts challenge or propagate social exclusions, by examining existing systems and building alternatives.

 <a href="#top">Back to top</a>
 <div id="question"></div>